Skip to Content

 Notes

-• Making ahead: You can prepare the batter in advance and refrigerate it for up to a day.
-Just bring it to room temperature before baking.
+• Make ahead: batter can be refrigerated up to 24 hours; bring to room temperature before baking.

 Nutrition Information: